i-MSCP/plugins/incubator/Postscreen/README.md

 ## Introduction

 The Postfix Postscreen daemon provides additional protection against mail server overload.
-One Postscreen process handles multiple inbound SMTP connections, and decides which clients may talk to a Postfix SMTP server process.
-By keeping spambots away, Postscreen leaves more SMTP server processes available for legitimate clients, and delays the onset of server overload conditions.
+Postscreen process handles multiple inbound SMTP connections and decides which clients may communicate with the Postfix SMTP server process.
+By keeping spambots away, Postscreen leaves more SMTP server processes available for legitimate clients, and mitigate server overload.

 ## Warning

 Before installing this plugin, you're greatly encouraged to read the Postscreen howto for Postfix which is available at [Postfix Postscreen Howto](http://www.postfix.org/POSTSCREEN_README.html "Postfix Postscreen Howto")

-In any case, be aware that if you use this plugin, your clients must no longer submit mails via SMTP service on TCP port 25 because it is used by the Postscreen daemon.
-Instead your clients must submit mails via SUBMISSION service on TCP port 587 or via SMTPS service on TCP port 465 which both require client authentication.
+Be in mind that when using Postscreen, the mail clients must not submit mails through the port 25.
+This is also true when not using the Postscreen plugin anyway.
+Indeed, the port 25 should be used by SMTP servers only.
+Mail clients should be configured to submit mails through the submission port which is 587, or eventually but not recommended, the port 465 for SSL connection.

 ## Requirements

-* i-MSCP Serie 1.3.x
+* i-MSCP 1.3.x Serie or 1.4.x Serie
 * i-MSCP Postfix server implementation
 * Postfix version >= 2.8

-For those that are using a distribution which doesn't provides Postfix version >= 2.8, you must update the postfix package using backports repository.
-Refer to your distro documentation for further details.
+For people that are using a distribution that doesn't provides Postfix version >= 2.8, you must update the postfix package using the backports repository.
+Please refer to the documentation of your distribution documentation further details.

 ## Installation